rextse04/command_line_parser/README.md

 except the parser is generated at compile time using C++23 features 🤗.
-Instead of convoluted classes and functions, you define the parser just as you write the manual - this header-only library would do the heavy lifting for you.
+Instead of convoluted classes and functions, you define the parser just as you write the manual - this header-only library does the heavy lifting for you.

 ## Quick Example
 For a working standalone example, see [this](example/main.cpp).